WayneKeenan/SonicHero/README.md

 ## Running

-On the Pi desktop launch SonicPi and past in the constest of the [sonicpi_example.rb](sonicpi_example.rb) script.
+On the Pi desktop launch SonicPi and paste in the contents of the [sonicpi_example.rb](sonicpi_example.rb) script and press `Run` in the GUI.

 In a terminal on the Pi run: